Donnie Yen: 2010s

-In February 2013, the Weinstein Company confirmed that it had purchased the rights to Crouching Tiger, Hidden Dragon sequel and contacted Yen to play the male lead.
+In February 2013, the Weinstein Company confirmed that it had purchased the rights to Crouching Tiger, Hidden Dragon: Sword of Destiny and contacted Yen to play the male lead.
 In March 2013, Hong Kong magazines surfaced photos of Harvey and Bob Weinstein traveling to Hong Kong to meet with Yen and persuade him to accept the offer.
 It was reported that Yen was considering the role and quoted as saying, "The first is that my schedule this year is very packed.
 The second is that the first film is already such a classic.
 I am afraid of the pressure, that the original cannot be surpassed."

-In May 2013, during the annual Cannes Film Festival, the Weinstein Company announced that Yen would play the lead role of Silent Wolf in the Crouching Tiger sequel, titled Crouching Tiger, Hidden Dragon: Sword of Destiny, alongside leading female action star Michelle Yeoh reprising her role as Yu Shu Lien, and with director Yuen Woo-ping, Yen's mentor.
+In May 2013, during the annual Cannes Film Festival, the Weinstein Company announced that Yen would play the lead role of Silent Wolf in Crouching Tiger, Hidden Dragon: Sword of Destiny, alongside leading female action star Michelle Yeoh reprising her role as Yu Shu Lien, and with director Yuen Woo-ping, Yen's mentor.
 It was revealed that the movie would be filmed in both English and Mandarin to appeal to the international market.

-It was also revealed during the Crouching Tiger, Hidden Dragon II press conference that the Weinstein Company had obtained rights to Akira Kurosawa's Seven Samurai, was planning a remake and was negotiating with Yen, George Clooney, and Zhang Ziyi to star in the film.
-Donnie Yen declined the offer due to scheduling conflicts for the filming of Ip Man 3.
+It was revealed during the Crouching Tiger, Hidden Dragon II press conference that the Weinstein Company had obtained rights to Akira Kurosawa's Seven Samurai, was planning a remake and was negotiating with Yen, George Clooney, and Zhang Ziyi to star in the film.
+Yen declined the offer due to scheduling conflicts for the filming of Ip Man 3.
+Yen earned HK$220 million (US$28.4 million) from four films and six advertisements in 2013.

 In late March 2015, Ip Man 3 was announced.
-Yen reprised his role as the titular character, Bruce Lee's martial arts master, Ip Man.
+Yen reprised his role as the titular character Ip Man, Bruce Lee's wing chun master.
 Retired boxer and former heavyweight champion Mike Tyson was confirmed to join the cast.
-Donnie Yen mentioned that he was a big fan of Mike Tyson, watched many of his professional boxing bouts, and was excited to work with him.
-Mike Tyson stated during a press conference that he was a huge fan of Donnie Yen and has watched the first two Ip Man movies more than three times each and was honored to be invited for the final installment of the trilogy.

-Principal photography for Ip Man 3 began on March 25, 2015, and the finished movie was released in December 2015 in parts of Asia and around the world in early 2016 to generally favorable reviews.
+Yen mentioned that he was a big fan of Tyson, watched many of his professional boxing bouts, and was excited to work with him.
+Tyson stated during a press conference that he was a huge fan of Yen and has watched Ip Man and Ip Man 2 more than three times each and was honored to be invited for the final installment of the trilogy.
+Principal photography for Ip Man 3 began on 25 March 2015, and the finished film was released in December 2015 in parts of Asia and around the world in early 2016 to generally favorable reviews.